 Not to mention the life-long stain of the label of “sexual predator.”

-For an entire year, Bryant traveled back and forth from courtroom to arena somehow attempting to forge the impossible balancing act of keeping his marriage afloat (starting with this press conference), securing a fourth title with a “super team” of himself, Shaquille O’Neal, Gary Payton and Karl Malone and focusing on an impending trial with accusations pressing harder than any full-court he had ever seen.
+For an entire year, Bryant traveled back and forth from courtroom to arena somehow attempting to forge the impossible balancing act of keeping his marriage afloat (starting with this press conference), securing a fourth title with a “super team” of himself, Shaquille O’Neal, Gary Payton and Karl Malone, focusing on an impending trial with accusations pressing harder than any full-court he had ever experienced and, of course, unwillingly becoming the face of a topic that has since become an unavoidable topic in America — sexual assault and victim’s rights.

 Kobe’s numbers, of course, dipped in the 2003-04 season.